victormad/victormad/README.md

 ![AWS](https://img.shields.io/badge/AWS-7-blueviolet)

-Software Engineer at [Wizeline](https://www.wizeline.com/).
+Senior Software Engineer at [Cerby](https://www.cerby.com/).
 Backend developer during the day and a Salsa Dancer during the night.
 I have worked for some startups developing mainly backend, but I have done a bit of React and Angular.

 - I’m currently working on a project for a multinational mass media company at Wizeline.
 - I’m currently taking leadership trainings